spicy-peppers84/spicy-peppers84.github.io/_posts/2026-9-2-leukemia.md

 or white blood cells.
 A blood marrow test can be taken to take a bone sample from the hipbone to look for leukemia cells.

 ## What known factors give risk of leukemia?
+The known factors of leukemia are divided into the two categories of genetics and radiation.
+People with Down syndrome, inherited bone marrow failure, or Philadelphia translocation are more likely to suffer from leukemia.